BIEVR-LIO: Robust LiDAR-Inertial Odometry through Bump-Image-Enhanced Voxel Maps: Method

 \subsubsection{Implementation}

-We implement BIEVR-LIO based on a hash-map, where voxels are indexed by their spatial location using Morton code~\cite{morton1966computer}, which achieves $\mathcal{O}(1)$ average-case voxel lookup.
+We implement BIEVR-LIO in a hash-map, where voxels are indexed by their spatial location using Morton code~\cite{morton1966computer}, which achieves $\mathcal{O}(1)$ average-case lookup.
 Each voxel stores the transform $\mathbf{T}_\mathrm{CG}$, the height image $\mathbf{I}$, pixel weights $\mathbf{W}$, the sum of points $\mathbf{s}$, the sum of outer products $\mathbf{C}$, the number of included points $n$ and its Mean Image Distance (\Cref{sec:sampling}).
-Voxel updates are efficiently performed in parallel.
+Voxels are efficiently updated in parallel.

 To enforce bounded memory, we maintain a Least Recently Used cache.
 If the number of stored voxels exceeds a configured capacity, the least recently updated voxels are evicted.